 Charlie’s Bells by Jimmie Aaron Kepler

-Jackson avowed his Christian belief but insisted on sleeping on Sunday mornings.
-It was with a good-natured yet firm resolve that he rebuffed the invitations to attend the sermons of Dr. George Whitefield Jones.
-He visited a few times when he first moved to town and joined the church.
+Jackson avowed his Christian belief but insisted on sleeping late on Sunday mornings.
+It was with a kindly yet firm resolve that he rebuffed the invitations to attend the sermons of the Reverend Doctor George Whitefield Jones.
+He attended a few times when he first moved to town and joined the church.

 Since Jackson could answer anyone’s questions on Christianity with his thorough Bible knowledge and rhetorical prowess, even Dr. Jones left him alone.
-This has been particularly true since Jackson subscribed to the church budget based on his gross income.
+The Reverend Doctor never challenged his lack of regular church attendance since Jackson subscribed to the church budget based on his gross income.
 He was one of the church’s top five contributors while never attending.
-That was truly the only gossip the mongers could muster on the man.
+That was indeed the only gossip the mongers could muster on the man.

 The scheming matchmaker worked to pair the two, her activities so blatant that both parties and half the town knew what was afoot.
 In the end, most felt Cupid intervened, releasing the twin arrows from his bow that pierced the paired lover’s hearts.